GPTScript/AiScript/lsp/README.md

 ## Running the Sample

-- Comment out the 'antlr4' dependency in package.json
+- Comment out the 'aiscript' dependency in server/package.json
 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder
 - Run `npm link aiscript` then uncomment the dependency in package.json
 - Open VS Code on this folder.